Interview Hoarding: That Ensure Stability

-Theorem \ref{thm: more not better} assumes that the initial profile of interviews was \sufficient in the sense that the outcome of the two-step process is a stable \assignment.
-We interpret this assumption as a characteristic of a well-functioning market in steady state equilibrium.
-A natural question is how many interviews need to take place and what does the distribution of interviews need to be in order for an interview profile to be \sufficient.
-Of course, in general, the answer will depend on characteristics of the market such as the ratio of doctors to hospitals and how correlated or aligned preferences are.
-However, we are able to provide tight characterizations for certain ``end-point'' cases which provide intuition for more general markets.
+As stated in \cref{cor: more not better}, when the initial \arrng leads the two-phase process to a stable \assignment, no doctor benefits from increased capacities.
+Thus, it is important in making policy choices related to interview capacities to understand what capacity profiles lead to a stable matching.
+Of course, the answer depends on specifics of the market, such as the ratio of doctors to hospitals and how correlated or aligned preferences are.
+However, we are able to provide tight characterizations for certain ``end-point'' cases that provide intuition for more general markets.